Growing Adoption of Kubernetes among Enterprises!

 Due to high traffic volume, initially, Tinder’s engineering team faced certain challenges of scale and stability.
 So, what did they do?
 In order to migrate 200 services, Tinder’s engineering team executed a Kubernetes cluster, with a total of 1,000 nodes, 15,000 pods, and 48,000 running containers.
 That wasn’t an easy task at first, but once the team gained the knowledge and experience, they could easily containerize and deploy their applications on Kubernetes.
 Finally, they could easily migrate the services with higher scalability and stability.

 Why do we need Kubernetes?

-You can use Kubernetes to deploy your services, to roll out new releases with zero-downtime, and to scale (or de-scale) those services.
+You can use Kubernetes to deploy your services, roll out new releases with zero downtime, and scale (or de-scale) those services.
 Listed below are five crucial business capabilities that Kubernetes can drive in an enterprise–no matter it’s large or small.

 - Faster time to market

 - IT cost optimization